-To go from Fira City to the port or from the port to Fira City; you will have 3 basic choices.
+To go from Fira City to the Old Port or from the Old Port to Fira City; you will have 3 basic choices.
 The first choice is walking down / up 500 (or more) steps.
 The second choice is to ascend/ descend via a donkey/ mule ride… this is a long-running tradition in Santorini.
 The third, swiftest and easiest option is to take a cable car ride.

 For kids and seniors, navigating the donkey poo-laden steps are next to impossible.
 The other option of using the poor malnourished donkeys is also extremely uncomfortable as well as unethical … it takes close to an hour too.
 Teleferico solves all these problems by providing a swift 4-minute ascent/ descent from the port to Fira town and lets tourists save their time and energy for more sightseeing.